 Another result is interruptions with the previous world, the one before the tack.
 So for my part, please excuse delays for long periods spent at sea, where I escape the net.
-I’ll attempt to make posts up to the 8th, and then watch.
-Do excuse me if I seem flippant, like the whales.
+I’ll attempt to make posts when not wet… Do excuse me if I seem flippant, like the whales.

 So, ’till later, here’s the beginning of a new site of pictures, about the irresistible attraction of the sea, the intoxicating life on islands, and the vessels in which we sail.

 Finding an original, interesting and eventful life was what I wanted.
 A conventional, established existence in an office with power, status and money just didn’t appeal to my youthful sense of challenge, so I struck out on my own, went abroad, learned foreign languages and worked for those who needed my skills.
 The intention was to become a self-made man, to use my good education creatively and positively, to avoid earning my keep by exploiting others, to do things of benefit for society, to give back to life rather than just profiting from it.
 The result was that I reaped far greater rewards than if I’d just stayed at home to fight the competition there, to get ahead of the others by walking on their backs, to become pushy and insensitive, to commute to a power job, to toe the line.